 - The seed was then laid, treaded in and kept moist for the first month.

-- We pulled out any large weeds but otherwise left the lawn alone and avoided walking on it.
+- I pulled out any large weeds but otherwise left the lawn alone and avoided walking on it.

 Late March and Early April: